-An attitude is defined as “an expression of favor or disfavor toward a person, place, thing, or event.”
+A mental attitude is defined as “an expression of favor or disfavor toward a person, place, thing, or event.”
 Our attitude is unique, and changes from moment-to-moment based on a number of factors, including previous life experiences, familiarity, expectations, and even our level of alertness.
 Attitude formation is situational, not dispositional, meaning that our genetic makeup has little, if anything, to do with the attitudes we choose throughout each day.
 In other words, attitude is a choice, and each of us has the opportunity to embrace people, places, things, and events with optimism, eagerness, and openness.
 Why choose to be positive with your attitude?
-Because your happiness, health, and productivity rely almost exclusively on the attitude you choose each day.
+Because your happiness, mental health, and productivity rely on the attitude you choose each day.

 The power of positive attitude